 What’s really surprising is that the floating map gobbles up AdWords ads like Ms. Pac-Man gobbling Inky, Blinky, Pinky, and Clyde.
 (If you’re a fan of the game even better than Donkey Kong and Mortal Kombat, check out this old Google doodle in its honor.)
 Sure, they’re going to disappear off the screen anyway, but now even more quickly, meaning your ad gets less eyeball time, less chance of being clicked, and – presumably – less revenue for Google from searchers scrolling down the page.

 However, the eye gets immediately drawn to that huge map, doesn’t it?
-Which means your vision is directed more closely to the ads on the top (before scrolling) and right hand side of the screen, which presumably would mean more clicks for you and more revenue for Google.
-I also wonder if it doesn’t lead to more inadvertent clicks on the first ads on the right hand side.
-Would love to see Google’s eyetracking studies on this one.
+This means your vision is directed more closely to the ads on the top (before scrolling) and right-hand side of the screen, which presumably would mean more clicks for you and more revenue for Google.
+I also wonder if it doesn’t lead to more inadvertent clicks on the first ads on the right-hand side.
+I would love to see Google’s eye-tracking studies on this one.

 If you have ideas about what this will mean for advertisers and optimizers – assuming the floating maps continue in this same manner on a wide scale – please comment below.